JeanPasquini/JeanPasquini/README.md

 # Hi, I’m Jean Pasquini 👋

-I am Backend Developer currently pursuing a degree in Internet System Technology at IFSP (03/06).
+I am Backend Developer currently pursuing a degree in Computer Engineering at UNIPINHAL (03/08).
 My expertise lies in frameworks such as Node.js and .NET, with proficiency in languages like JavaScript and C#.
 I specialize in working with databases, particularly MongoDB and SQL.

 ## Projects